Legacy-Games that Children Play-sm.jpg

 Bio

-Originally from Oklahoma but calling Georgia home, Cara Lee Wade’s military father took the family to places all over the country, starting her interest in diverse subjects.
-A confirmed nerd, during her academic career she studied many things, everything from Musical Theatre to Archaeology...ultimately receiving a Bachelor of Art degree in English Literature.
-Cara’s first photo class in 1998 was an elective during her senior year of undergrad...a fluke.
-From that first experience in the darkroom, she knew her world was changed.
-She received a Master of Fine Art degree in Photography from Savannah Collage of Art and Design in the spring of 2004 and began teaching the following fall.
+Cara Lee Wade’s military father took the family to places far and wide, igniting her interest in diverse subjects.
+A confirmed nerd, during her academic career she majored in many things, Musical Theatre to Archaeology, ultimately receiving undergraduate degrees in Education and English.
+Cara’s first photo class was a fluke, but from her first experience in the darkroom, her world was changed.
+She immediately shifted her plans receiving her MFA in Photography from Savannah College of Art and Design and starting her collegiate teaching career in 2004 at University of Saint Francis in Fort Wayne, Indiana where she taught for twenty years and retired Professor Emeritus.
+She joined the faculty at Salisbury University in the fall of 2024.